GuiPimenta-Dev/lambda-forge-docs/docs/examples/page5.md

 }'
 ```

-The endpoint now returns a token:
+The signin endpoint returns a token:

 ```json
 {